Jalen Brunson: Early life

 Born in New Brunswick, New Jersey, Brunson was raised in southern New Jersey until sixth grade.
 He is the son of Rick and Sandra Brunson.
 He has a sister Erica (born c.
 2001).
-His parents met at Temple University where Rick played for the basketball team.
+His parents met at Temple University where Rick played for the basketball team and Sandra played volleyball.
 Rick went on to spend nine seasons in the NBA.
 The family first settled in Cherry Hill, New Jersey but moved seven times before settling in Lincolnshire, Illinois in 2010 where Jalen played his high school career for Stevenson High School.
+As a youth, he spent time in NBA locker rooms such as when his father played for the Knicks where his future head coach Tom Thibodeau was serving as an assistant coach.

 High school career

 As a freshman, Brunson was an All–Lake County honorable mention selection in 2012, as Stevenson finished the season with a 17–11 record.
 During his sophomore season, Stevenson started the season 10–4 before going on a 19-game winning streak.
 That year, Brunson led Stevenson to the March 16, 2013, IHSA Class 4A championship game against Jabari Parker and Kendrick Nunn's three-time defending state champion Simeon Career Academy, where he got the Simeon backcourt in foul trouble in the first half before being held to one point in the second half of a 58–40 loss.
 Stevenson finished the season 29–5.
 Following the season, the Associated Press named him to the Class 4A All-state second team as the only sophomore on the first or second team.
 Brunson averaged 21.5 points that season.